masonschafercodes/electronics-inventory-app/README.md

 * Migrate the database: `npm run migrate`

 ### Useful Link
-* Adminer will be running at http://localhost:8080
+* pgadmin will be running at http://localhost:15432